Call A Private Utility Locator Before You Dig

 Underground private utility locating is critical to any construction project where subsurface excavation is planned.
 The excavation team and property owner are responsible for locating and avoiding any underground utility lines, public or private, beneath the construction site.
-Failure to accurately map and avoid these utility lines can result in expensive damage, costly delays and potential injury to your excavation team.
+Failure to accurately map and avoid these utility lines can result in expensive damage, costly delays, and potential injuries to your excavation team.

-GPRS provides full service utility locating, both public and private lines, to help keep your team safe and your project on budget.
+GPRS provides full-service utility locating to help keep your projects on time, on budget, and safe.
 One call state locators, like 811 services, are only responsible for locating the public utility lines.
-Their service, while valuable, fails to take into account the significant number of private utility lines, and can still leave you exposed to damages and delays.
+Their service, while valuable, fails to take into account the significant number of private utility lines and can still leave you exposed to damages and delays.

-Our equipment is second to none.
-We utilize the latest GPS technology to pinpoint subsurface utilities, map their locations and develop detailed AutoCAD reports for our customers.
+Our service is second to none.
+We utilize GPS technology to pinpoint subsurface utilities, map their locations and develop detailed PDF and dynamic geolocated reports for our customers.

 Safety and injury prevention are the top priorities at GPRS, as it is for our many clients.
-It’s at the core of all of our services, and something we take great pride in.
-From live electrical lines to gas and sewer utilities, your team can be exposed to danger if a utility line is damaged or compromised.
+It’s at the core of our services and something we take great pride in.
+If a utility line is damaged or compromised, your team can be exposed to danger from live electrical lines to gas and sewer utilities.
 An ounce of prevention, such as accurately mapping and locating the utility lines buried beneath your job site, can save you time, money and keep your construction safe.

 Our utility detection services can locate electric, gas, oil, steam, communications, water, sewer, and storm lines.
-By locating these utilities, we help utility contractors and other construction workers avoid accidental strikes, one of the most common sources of construction related injuries.
+We help utility contractors and other construction workers avoid accidental strikes, one of the most common sources of construction-related injuries, by locating these utilities.

-Injury prevention is critical not only for employee safety but to keep projects running on time and on budget.
-Our project managers are rigidly schooled in all aspects of project safety prior to being certified for field duty.
-They also are required to take monthly refresher courses to stay current on all safety developments.
+Injury prevention is critical for employee safety and keeps projects on time and on budget.
+Our project managers are rigorously trained in all aspects of project safety before being certified for field duty.
+They also are required to take regular courses to stay current on all safety developments.

 5 Cost Factors in Your Utility Locating Project